michael-5196/Generate-Images-Call-and-Text-with-ChatGPT/README.md

 `git clone <repository_url>`

 ### Step 2: Install the Dependencies
-Before you can run your Flask app, they will need to install its dependencies.
+Before you can run your Flask app, you'll need to install its dependencies.
 You can do this by running the following command in the terminal:

 ```bash
 pip install flask twilio google-cloud-texttospeech google-cloud-speech openai